 According to the developer’s website, 3Eleven will include nearly 200 bike stalls, smart package storage, and a rooftop lounge with a fitness center and outdoor space featuring hammocks, fire pits, grills, additional dining areas and a swimming pool.

-Jones is two short blocks north of the Merchandise Mart in the southwest corner of River North.
+3Eleven is two short blocks north of the Merchandise Mart in the southwest corner of River North.

 There’s little retail development in the immediate area, but The Shops at North Bridge and the shops along Michigan Avenue’s Magnificent Mile are only a few minutes away and furniture showrooms are abundant near 3Eleven.
 For the work-at-home crowd, there’s an Office Depot just over a block away.